writing projects // pursuits

 The cell of my art: Mouths

 The cell of my art becoming-mind as mouth, and mouth as ameoba / philosopoiesis, symbiosis, sympoiesis // a body of mouths.

 Read my essay 'The Cell of my Art as an Amoeba' in Axon: Creative Explorations (2017).

-A collection that grows from itself, making fractal shoots from a beginning that doesn't know how to begin on a long walk away from away // This collection will draw on the UQ Fryer Library's Dorothy Hill Collection: see Fryer Library Fellowship 2018.
+A collection that grows from itself like fractal shoots, about cells, fossils and minds, on a long walk away from away through deep time and into imagined futures // This collection draws on the UQ Fryer Library's Dorothy Hill Collection for inspiration: see Fryer Library Fellowship 2018.